sanjusare/Phylo_SARSCOV2_Peru/Procedures/3.Sampling_Lambda_origin/README.txt

 The file "*.list" contains the list of the IDs of the selected genomes and the "*.tsv" contains the table of the metadata of the selected sequences.

-2.- Use the script retrieve_sequences_from_txt_notaligned_v2.py to extract the unaligned sequences from the fasta "aligned_290Ns_align_clear.fasta"
+2.- Use the script retrieve_sequences_from_txt_notaligned_v2.py to extract the aligned and unaligned sequences from the fasta "aligned_290Ns_align_clear.fasta"

 example command line:
 	python3 retrieve_sequences_from_txt_notaligned_v2.py Lambda_origin.list aligned_290Ns_align_clear.fasta